Women In Motion continues to honor the work of Sabine Weiss

 KERING.COM_WOMO PAGE_1760 X 567 PX_v4.jpg

-For its second edition, the award is presented to Franco-Swiss photographer, Sabine Weiss.
-Born in 1924, she has a unique place in the history of photography.
-As the last remaining representative of the humanist school of photography, the work of Sabine Weiss is dedicated to portrayals of people’s daily lives and to capturing their emotions.
+In 2020, the Franco-Swiss photographer Sabine Weiss became the second recipient of the Award.
+Weiss was born in 1924, in the canton of Valais.
+She holds a special place in the history of photography.
+As the last representative of the humanist school of photography, the work of Sabine Weiss is dedicated to portrayals of people’s daily lives and to capturing their emotions.

-For nearly 60 years, she has carried out photo-reportage, portraits, fashion shoots and advertising photos for the likes of Vogue, the New York Times Magazine, Life and Esquire.
-With help from Robert Doisneau, around 1952, she joined the Rapho photo agency, with her work soon gaining recognition in the United States, including an exhibition at the Art Institute of Chicago.
+For nearly 60 years, she carried out photo-reportage, portraits, fashion shoots and advertising photos for the likes of Vogue, the New York Times Magazine, Life and Esquire.
+In the early 1950s, with help from Robert Doisneau, she joined the Rapho photo agency, with her work soon gaining recognition in the United States, including an exhibition at the Art Institute of Chicago.

 background image